matejbludsky/LogWrapper/README.md

 ### What's new
 - Added support for TraceLog files
--- preview
+- preview
--- SOAPUI export V02 version only
+- SOAPUI export V02 version only
--Bugfix
+- Bugfix